mAbdelfatah11/CloudOps-ContinousDelivery/README.md

 ![](Architecture_diagrams/CrossAccount_CD.png)

 ## Why this Approach?
-1. To make my DevOps environment easier to manage and implement all required security measures, I need to isolate the development, test, and production environments from each other
+1.  need to isolate the development, test, and production environments from each other.
-2. This isolation process allows for greater control over the cloud infrastructure and in many cases reduces its costs, this approach is not more than an example of applying that manner.
+2. This isolation process allows for greater control over the cloud infrastructure and in many cases reduces its costs.
-3. I've implemented the approach to isolate the developer from any direct access to production workloads, as well as apply some accountability to those who have access to production workloads, also
+3. prevent developers from any direct access to the production workloads.
-4. Using this approach, I can switch to any other AWS account at any time in the future and move my current deployed workloads exactly to the new account without downtime
+4. Using this approach, you can switch to any other AWS account at any time and move current deployed workloads exactly to the new account without downtime

 ## Overview